Health Equity Scholars Program

 In order for a participant to effective learn and apply the skills presented in this program, it is crucial that each participant is present for all aspects of the program.

-The expectation is that each participant will complete all the mandatory assigned readings before the session, participate in an hour to hour and a half long group book discussions, and attend all the webinars.
+The expectation is that each participant will complete all the mandatory assigned readings before the session, participate in an hour to hour and a half long group topic discussions, and attend all the webinars.
 In total, we expect that each month will require approximately 4 hours of webinar time plus outside preparation time.
-Participants will also be expected to come up with some sort of project related to health equity (more details to come).
-Participants are encouraged to attend the AMSA National Conference in March 2013 for a program graduation (and also for the conference!), but this is not an absolute requirement to participate in the program.
+Participants will also be expected to design and implement a project related to health equity).
+Participants are encouraged to attend the AMSA National Conference in March 2014 for a program graduation, but attendance at Convention is not mandatory to participate in the program.

-- Please feel free to contact Diana and Matthew with questions about the program at firstname.lastname@example.org.
+- Contact Caitlin with questions about the program at email@example.com.

 - Participation fee is $30.